totobgycs/tinta/README.md

 This project is for Turbo Tigris

 # Setup
-Pre-requisites: git, python3, rabbitmq installed system-wide
+Pre-requisites: git, python3, python-virtualenv, rabbitmq installed system-wide

 Steps: